 Make Your Case to Attend the RTI

-Here is a sample letter soliciting your supervisor’s approval to apply to the RTI.
+Here is a sample letter requesting your supervisor’s approval to apply to the RTI.
 The letter describes potential benefits to your institution, the health sciences librarian profession, and to your professional development.
-Draw on the bullet points below to tailor the letter to your situation.
+Draw upon the bullet points below to tailor the letter to your situation.

 Sample letter to help build your case to attend the RTI

-I am writing to obtain your approval to attend the Research Training Institute for Health Sciences Librarians (RTI) in Chicago, Illinois, in July 2019.
-There are many benefits to [institution], the library profession, and my professional development should I be selected to become an RTI Fellow.
-If you approve—and I sincerely hope you will—please send me a letter on [institution] letterhead indicating your support, which I will submit with my application.
+I am writing to obtain your approval to attend the Medical Library Association's Online Research Training Institute for Health Sciences Librarians (RTI) from June 2021–June 2022.
+There are many benefits to [institution], the library profession, and my professional development should I be selected as an RTI Fellow.
+If you approve my request, please send me a letter on [institution] letterhead indicating your support, which I will submit with my application.

-RTI training and support will provide me a mastery of research and assessment skills that will enable me to provide advice and assistance to other members of my health care team, so together we can use evidence-based solutions to improve quality, reduce costs, and improve patient satisfaction.
+RTI training and support will equip me with a mastery of research and assessment skills that will enable me to provide advice and assistance to other members of my health care team, so that together we can use evidence-based solutions to improve quality, reduce costs, and improve patient satisfaction.

-RTI training will also help me become a more effective health information provider to health care professionals, patients, and consumers, enabling me to execute strategies and best practices to disseminate and implement research findings, knowledge, and tools throughout the organization.
+RTI training also will make me a more effective information provider to health care professionals, patients, and consumers, enabling me to execute strategies and best practices to disseminate and implement research findings, knowledge, and tools throughout the organization.

-A unique feature of the RTI is that I will be able to design and implement a research project that will greatly benefit our organization because [add explanation].
+A unique feature of the RTI is that I will acquire skills to design and implement a research project that will greatly benefit our organization because [add explanation].

 Best of all, the RTI is a great value.
-Registration fees for the 5-day research training seminar and follow-up support are $1,000, much lower than those for most meetings of this caliber, and the University of Illinois–Chicago (UIC) location offers inexpensive lodging and meals for RTI participants.
+Registration fees for the online research training institute and follow-up support are $750, much lower than those for most educational programs of this caliber.

-If you give me the go-ahead, you can expect me to return from the RTI with new research and assessment skills, a research project plan that benefits service quality, and loads of practical ideas about furthering organizational research, grants, and assessment opportunities that I can put to work right away.
+If you support my request, you can expect me to return from the RTI with new research and assessment skills, a research project plan that benefits service quality, and numerous practical ideas that will further organizational research, grants, and assessment opportunities that I can immediately apply.

 Please let me know if you would like additional information, or feel free to check the RTI website for details about the institute and its activities.